Ocean and Earth Science and Technology (OEST)

 OEST 735 is a key element of the graduate ocean policy certificate program.

 OEST 099 International Exchange Study/Research (V) Study overseas in an approved international exchange or similar program.
 Repeatable three times.
+GES, GG, and MET majors only.
 CR/NC only.
 Pre: consent of academic advisor.

 OEST 101 Natural Hazards (3) Science of natural hazards: impact on human civilization of events in the lithosphere, atmosphere, biosphere, and hydrosphere (e.g., earthquakes, hurricanes, red tides, and floods), and impact of humans on their exposure to and mitigation of the hazards.
 DP

 OEST 350 Ethics in Scientific Research (1) Introduction to issues of ethics in scientific research and scientific misconduct.
-GG, GES or MET majors only.
+GG, GES, or ATMO majors only.
 (Spring only)

 OEST 510 Earth Sciences Professional Development Education (V) Specialized Earth Science topics workshops designed for in-service teachers who wish to learn new approaches and content areas in geology and geophysics, meteorology and oceanography.
 Repeatable up to 12 credits.
 Credits earned cannot be applied for graduate degrees.